proofengineering/regmatch/README.md

 Building
 --------

-Make sure the `ott` program is in the `PATH`, and Ott's Coq auxiliary library has been installed under Coq's `user-contrib` directory (default) or set the `Ott_PATH` environment variable to an alternative location.
-One easy way to install Ott and its Coq library is via [OPAM](http://opam.ocaml.org/doc/Install.html):
+Make sure the `ott` program is in the `PATH`, and Ott's Coq auxiliary library has been installed under Coq's `user-contrib` directory.
+Also make sure the RegLang Coq library has been installed.

+One easy way to install ssreflect, RegLang, as well as Ott and its Coq library is via [OPAM](http://opam.ocaml.org/doc/Install.html):
 ```
 opam repo add coq-released https://coq.inria.fr/opam/released
-opam install ott coq-ott
+opam install coq-mathcomp-ssreflect coq-reglang ott coq-ott
 ```

 Then, run `./configure`, followed by `make`.
 This will compile the Coq syntax and relation definitions along with the proofs and functions, and extract OCaml code.